-Assessment is used to monitor progress and to identify any child requiring additional support as soon as possible.
+Assessment is used to monitor progress and to identify any child needing additional support as soon as they need it.

-Assessment for learning is used:
+- Assessment for learning is used:

 - Within the lesson through key questioning and work in books.

-- Through live marking and feedback.
+- o Through live marking and feedback.

-- Through close marking big writes.
+- o Through close marking big writes.

-- At the end of a unit of work.
+- o At the end of a unit of work.

-- Through tests in Grammar and spelling.
+- o Through tests in Grammar and spelling.

-Summative assessment is used:
+- Summative assessment is used:

+- o End of term teacher assessments.

+- o Termly PIXL test data.

-- When completing an internal moderation of writing - When completing an external moderations of writing in Key stage 1 and Key stage 2 - When completing Trust wide moderations of writing.
+- o External moderations of writing in Key stage 1 and Key stage 2

+- o Trust wide moderations of writing.